Hello, and welcome to the second round of

 critical paddling thoughtful critiquing into The Magicians and why it failed to work for me.

-Last time, I talked about the concept of Build-Up and Pay-Off and the delicate balance it requires to get your audience invested and satisfied.
+Last time, I talked about the concept of Set-Up and Pay-Off and the delicate balance it requires to get your audience invested and satisfied.
 This time, I’ll be talking about a much more hazy concept – maturity.

 The Magicians touts itself as a more mature Harry Potter.
 This is because it includes